 Step 12: Replace Damaged, Worn, or Missing Parts.
 Secure Hardware.

 Check over your mower and replace all damaged, worn, or missing parts so your mower is in good operating condition.
-All hardware needs to be in securely in place.
+All hardware needs to be securely in place.

 Step 13: Grease Lubrication Points on Your Push Mower

 Lubricate your cables and linkages to keep them moving freely.
 Reattach your spark plug wire now that your push mower’s service is complete.
 I like this spray lubricant.

-Step 14: Wash Your Push Mower & Allow to Dry Completely
+Step 14: Wash Your Push Mower & Allow it to Dry Completely

 Wash your push mower with a garden hose to clean any remaining dirt from the mower.
 Once you are finished washing it, you need to let it completely dry.
 Any moisture left in the mower can cause premature corrosion of your mower’s components.

 Step 15: Do This if Your Push Mower is Going into Storage for the Off-Season